isomerpages/moe-eliasparkpri/_departments/Physical Education.md

 ##### Healthy Plate & Healthy Snacks

 Eliasians are encouraged to make an effort to live a healthy life through daily healthy meals and healthy snacks.
-Eating a healthy plate and having healthy snacks is a good habit that we as teachers and parents need to instil in our children.
-At EPPS, students have a snack time from 11.50 pm – 12.00 pm where they are encouraged to eat healthy snacks.
-Recommended snacks include fruits, vegetables, nuts & raisins, wholemeal bread, wholemeal biscuits, cereals, plain water etc. During recess, teachers on duty will award PBS stamps to students who eat their fruits and vegetables.
-PBS stamps can be used to redeem prizes.
+Eating a healthy plate and having healthy snacks is a good habit that we as teachers and parents need to instill in our children.
+At EPPS, students have snack time every day, and they are encouraged to eat healthy snacks.

+Recommended snacks include fruits, vegetables, nuts, raisins, wholemeal bread, wholemeal biscuits and cereals.
+Students are also strongly encouraged to have their water bottles with them and make water their first choice of beverage.